If you're on a strict budget with your golf equipment, read our guide to the best value golf balls on the market.

 GM Says: Another popular offering from Srixon in the lower price bracket, largely due to its incredibly soft feel.
 Its 10th model has improved greenside spin whilst still offering impressive distance.
 A good all-rounder at a really attractive price.

-- BUY NOW (US): Srixon Soft Feel for $19.99 at Worldwide Golf Shops
+- BUY NOW (US): Srixon Soft Feel balls from Worldwide Golf Shops for $19.99

 GM Says: Callaway’s softest golf ball ever features refined HEX Aerodynamics with surface contours that reduce drag and enhance lift, helping the ball stay in the air longer for increased carry distance.
 A new lower compression core that is designed to combine faster ball speed with low spin for longer, straighter flights on full shots while a softer blend Tri-ionomer cover formulation increases the soft feel.

-- BUY NOW (US): Callaway Supersoft balls from $22.95 at Worldwide Golf Shops
+- BUY NOW (US): Callaway Supersoft balls from Worldwide Golf Shops for $22.99

 GM Says: If you regard yourself as having a slower than average swing speed, we think you’ll notice the long game benefits.
 Yes, it lacks a little spin compared to Srixon’s premium Z-Star, but short game feel is soft off the face and this is definitely one to try.